In Resonant Games, Four MIT Designers Explore What Makes Serious Games Work

 Overview of Resonant Games

-At the heart of Eric Klopfer, Jason Haas, Scot Osterweil, and Louisa Rosenheck argument is the observation that serious games or educational videogames are often too narrowly focused on specific learning outcomes, especially those driven by the school curricula.
-In Resonant Games, they argue that to develop effective serious games, one needs to integrate content and play and create learning experiences that actually resonate with learners’ lives.
-The authors also drill down on twenty essential principles for designing games that offer a deeper learning experience with reference to five games or collections of games developed at MIT’s educational game research lab, known as the Education Arcade.
+At the heart of Eric Klopfer, Jason Haas, Scot Osterweil, and Louisa Rosenheck argument is the observation that so-called serious games–what are otherwise known as educational games–are often too focused on meeting specific curricular objectives.
+In Resonant Games, they argue that to develop educational games that actually have an impact, one needs to work toward integrating play in content in a more meaningfully manner.
+The authors also drill down on twenty essential principles for designing games that offer a deeper learning experience.
+They reference five games developed at MIT’s own Education Arcade.

 Four Elements to Honor When Designing Serious Games